domdfcoding/PySetWacom/README.rst

 	$ PySetWacom

-or from your application menu.
+or by selecting its icon from your application menu.

 AppIndicator
 ---------------